alberto56/dcycleblog/_posts/2022-04-19-phone-verification-drupal.md

 We now need to tell Mobile Number to use the SMS gateway (and in our example Twilio) to send SMS messages to phone numbers.

 Visit `/admin/config/smsframework/gateways/add` and select the gateway "Twilio".
-Name it "My Gateway" (the name is important for a further step), then save.
-New fields will appear allowing you to enter API information from Twilio.
-I recommend not entering the information here because then it will be in your database, and can potentially be compromised.
-In the "Account SID", "Auth token" and "From number" fields, you can enter "See unversioned settings.php".
+Name it "My Gateway" (**the name is important for the "Securing Twilio API information" step, below**), then save.
+New fields will appear allowing you to enter API information from Twilio. **I recommend not entering the information here for security purposes.** In the "Account SID", "Auth token" and "From number" fields, you can enter "See unversioned settings.php".

 Save your settings.